SPYDER: EL/M-2084 MMR

 The radar sensor unit of the SPYDER-MR comprises the EL/M-2084 Multi Mission Radar (MMR) 3D AESA radar.
 The EL/M-2084 operates in the S-band.
 It can process up to 1200 targets when in air surveillance mode and also detects targets located 250 km away.
 When the radar is static, it covers 120° in the azimuth.

 Surface-to-air missiles

 Ranges of Interception

 As a short range air defence system, the SPYDER-SR has a short range of interception.
 The maximum altitude of interception is 9 km and the maximum range of interception is 15 km.
 The SPYDER-MR has a greater operation range of 35 km and an altitude engagement of 16 km due to the missiles being equipped with boosters.

 Python-5

 The Python-5 is currently the most capable air-to-air missile (AAM) in Israel's inventory and one of the most advanced AAMs in the world.
-As a beyond-visual-range missile, it is capable of "lock-on after launch" (LOAL), and has all-aspect/all-direction (including rearward) attack ability.
+It is capable of "lock-on after launch" (LOAL), and has all-aspect/all-direction (including rearward) attack ability.
 The missile features an advanced electro-optical infrared homing (with imaging infrared) seeker which scans the target area for hostile aircraft, then locks-on for terminal chase.